soegaard/urlang/README.md

 ### Example (`cond`-macro and `array`)

-; Urlang macro transformers receive and produce standard Racket syntax objects.
+Urlang macro transformers receive and produce standard Racket syntax objects.
-; This implies that that standard tools such as syntax-parse are available.
+This implies that standard tools such as syntax-parse are available.

 ````
   SYNTAX (cond [e0 e1 e2 ...] ... [else en]),